eco4ndly/Event-Demo/README.md

 Note: Though SingleLiveEvent is a great class to use to handle events, I didn't choose to use it here because of its drawbacks.
 SingleLiveEvent can't have multiple observers.
 And this is a huge problem when you are working on a real big project.
-The method shown in this sample project solves the problem Thanks to [This Project](https://github.com/android/plaid)
+The method shown in this sample project solves the problem.
+Thanks to [This Project](https://github.com/android/plaid)

 ```kotlin